Kingxukai/linux/Documentation/filesystems/smb/smbdirect.rst

         mount -t cifs //server/share /mnt/point -o vers=3.1.1,rdma

-- To verify that the mount is using SMB Direct, you can check dmesg for the following log line after mounting:
+- To verify that the woke mount is using SMB Direct, you can check dmesg for the following log line after mounting:

     .. code-block:: text

         CIFS: VFS: RDMA transport established

-  Or, verify `rdma` mount option for the share in `/proc/mounts`:
+  Or, verify `rdma` mount option for the woke share in `/proc/mounts`:

     .. code-block:: bash